Winter Garden Theatre (1850): Julius Caesar and the burning of New York City

-The fire at the Lafarge House that almost spread to The Winter Garden Theatre had been set by sympathizers to the cause of the Confederacy with the intention of burning New York to the ground during these, the last months of the Civil War.
+The fire at the Lafarge House that almost spread to the Winter Garden Theatre had been set by sympathizers to the cause of the collapsing southern Confederacy near the end of the American Civil War (1861–1865), with the intention of possibly causing great damage by burning much of New York to the ground during these, the last months of the conflict further south.
 At the Lafarge House, someone had set fires in the front parlor and had emptied a bottle of phosphorus on the furniture throughout a room on the third floor.

-In describing this "diabolical plot to burn the City of New York," which The New York Times called "one of the most fiendish and inhuman acts known in modern times," it was reported under a banner heading:
+In describing this "diabolical plot to burn the City of New York," which the then 13-year-old daily newspaper The New York Times called "one of the most fiendish and inhuman acts known in modern times," it was reported under a banner heading: